-LABI Position: Restore advances in economic development by supporting measures that encourage industrial and business investment, and that create and retain jobs in our state, including those that limit or reverse expansion of the business tax burden.
+LABI Position: Restore advances in economic development by supporting measures that encourage industrial and business investment, and that create and retain jobs in our state, including those that limit or eliminate business tax burdens.
 Support the availability of fair and equitable tax incentives for economic development, including those for job retention, job creation, and facility modernization.
 Support business tax measures that encourage the retention or relocation of jobs and businesses to this state.
-Oppose efforts to weaken Louisiana's existing economic development incentives.
-Support elimination of the tax penalties resulting from having a commercial domicile in the state of Louisiana.
-Continue to educate the public, the media and public officials regarding: (a) Louisiana's tax structure, (b) the imbalance in the tax burden borne by business, (c) the benefits of a competitive, properly balanced and predictable tax system, and (d) needed fiscal and spending reform.
+Oppose efforts to weaken Louisiana's existing economic ddevelopment tools Continue to educate the public, the media and public officials regarding: (a) Louisiana's tax structure, (b) the imbalance in the tax burden borne by business, (c) the benefits of a competitive, properly balanced and predictable tax system, and (d) needed fiscal and spending reform.